 What is the Belmont Alerts system?

-Belmont Alerts is a mass notification system comprised of e-mail, voice and text messaging that is designed to send emergency messages to thousands of individuals in minutes.
+Belmont Alerts is a mass notification system, powered by Rave Mobile Safety, comprised of e-mail and text messaging that is designed to send emergency messages to thousands of individuals in minutes.
 Everyone who has a Belmont University e-mail address (@belmont.edu, @pop.belmont.edu or @adjuncts.belmont.edu) will automatically receive emergency alerts to their campus e-mail address.
-In order to also receive text and voice message alerts, members of the campus community will be asked to provide phone contact information.
-While participation in the text and voice messaging notification is optional, enrollment is strongly encouraged.
+In order to also receive text alerts, members of the campus community will be asked to provide phone contact information.
+While participation in the text messaging notification is optional, enrollment is strongly encouraged.
 You will only be contacted through the system for communications related to campus emergencies, closures or delays.

-Members of the Belmont community can provide a primary cell phone number for receipt of text messages, as well as additional cell or landline numbers for receipt of emergency text and voice messages—students and employees can also include numbers for family members on their account.
+Members of the Belmont community should provide a primary cell phone number for receipt of text messages—students and employees can also include the email addresses and/or cell phone numbers for family members on their account.

-Why should I sign up for Belmont Alerts voice and text message components?
+Why should I sign up for Belmont Alerts text messages?

 Because students, faculty and staff are constantly on the move, this system provides the flexibility for you to receive emergency messages on multiple devices as quickly as possible.
 Belmont Alerts will be used to distribute important information regarding campus closures and emergencies that dictate immediate action.